ploneintranet/ploneintranet/docs/development/components/userprofiles.rst

  * **Username as Userid**

    The default membrane implementation uses UUIDs as the unique id that Plone uses to grant roles and permissions (userid).
-We use the username instead, to ensure compatibility with external authentication sources such as LDAP which have no knowledge of Plone's UUIDs.
+We use the username instead, to ensure compatibility with external authentication sources such as AD/LDAP which have no knowledge of Plone's UUIDs.

 .. _dexterity.membrane: https://pypi.python.org/pypi/dexterity.membrane/